csvpath/csvpath/docs/references.md

     ]
 ```

-References point to the results of a path run against a file.
+References point to the results of a csvpath run against a file.
 They always refer to the most recent such run.

 A reference is composed of the following parts in this order:
 - A named-file name